Moduli of spaces with prescribed homotopy groups: Classification of spaces

+Note that in the particular case when $X \simeq \B G$ for $G$ a group, a $\B G$-module in the sense of \cref{definition:module_over_a_space} is the same data as that of a $G$-module; that is, of an abelian group with a $G$-action. \end{rem}

-The standard way to produce local coefficient systems is to start with a map of spaces, which by the Grothendieck construction can be thought of as a functor into the $\infty$-category $\spaces$ of spaces.
-One can then compose it with a different functor with values in abelian groups to obtain a module.
-Proceeding this way with a little bit of care to take the basepoints into account, one defines modules of homotopy groups.
+The standard way to produce local coefficient systems is to begin with a map $X' \rightarrow X$ of spaces, which by the Grothendieck construction can be thought of as encoding a functor $X \rightarrow \spaces$.
+One can then compose the latter with a functor from spaces into abelian groups to obtain a module.

-\begin{defin} Suppose that $Y \rightarrow X$ is a space over $X$ which is either fibrewise pointed, that is, we have a chosen section $X \rightarrow Y$, or such that all of the fibers are simple.
-The \emph{relative homotopy groups} $\pi_{n}(Y \rightarrow X)$ are given by $\pi_{n}(F_{x})$, where $x \in X$ and $F_{x}$ is the fibre over that point, these are modules over $X$ if either $n \geq 2$ or $n = 1$ and the fundamental groups of fibers are abelian. \end{defin} Here we say that a space is \emph{simple} if it is connected with an abelian fundamental group acting trivially on the higher homotopy groups, this is standard terminology.
-These are exactly the spaces for which homotopy groups can be defined canonically without choosing a basepoint and do the above gives a well-defined functor in $X$, since either all fibers have a chosen basepoint coming from the section or we don't need one at all.
+Recall that a space $A$ is said to be simple if it is connected and there exists (equivalently, for any) a basepoint $a \in A$ such that $\pi_{1}(A, a)$ acts trivially on $\pi_{n}(A, a)$ for $n \geq 1$.
+These are exactly the spaces for which homotopy groups are canonically defined without choosing a basepoint\footnote{Indeed, suppose that $A$ is simple and let $a, a' \in A$ be two points.
+A choice of a path between these points determines an isomorphism $\pi_{n}(A, a) \simeq \pi_{n}(A, a')$, and the isomorphisms determines by two different paths differ by the action of $\pi_{1}(A, a)$ on $\pi_{n}(A, a)$.
+As this action is trivial by assumption, this isomorphism is canonical.}.